greim/freeloader/README.markdown

 with an id of "my-widget" when they first appear, *regardless of whether the page load event has fired*.

+This addresses a common problem in JavaScript development.
+Suppose you have a widget that gets served as part of the page source, that needs to be "wired up" in order to function.
+The wiring happens at page load time, like this:

+    function setupMyWidget(){...}
+    jQuery(document).ready(function(){
+        jQuery('#my-widget').each(setupMyWidget);
+    });

+But say you want to drop new content onto the page using ajax, which may or may not contain instances of this widget.
+Now in your script logic you need to worry about if/when the widget will appear after the page load event fires.
+Freeloader lets you forget about the page load event altogether and simply pre-process elements as they get introduced to the DOM.
+This is a declarative programming idiom in the sense that you declare your intentions, and freeloader takes care of the rest.

 ## Library loading

 To minimize the amount of code you load onto any given page, freeloader lets you